beginner paraglider

 Myths and Reality

-Myth: You need a higher performance wing to fly long distance XC and EN-A gliders dont have a good enoughh glide slope for this.
+You need a higher-performance wing to fly long distances XC and EN-A gliders don’t have a good enough glide slope for this.

 Rough turns and bad maneuvering of the glider will cause much more sink than the difference between any two gliders, regardless of their performance.

-I personally know people that have broken XC site distance records on EN-A gliders so it is defiantly not something that is impossible to achieve.
+I personally know people that have broken XC site distance records on EN-A gliders so it is definitely not something that is impossible to achieve.

-Myth: School gliders are sluggish and dont handle well
+School gliders are sluggish and don’t handle them well.

-Reality: Low-end paragliders are getting so advanced these days that they have much higher performance than even the top-level gliders years ago.
-Pushing for the last little bit will not see you improve you a lot you will just get a wing that is more unwieldy to manage.
+Low-end paragliders are getting so advanced these days that they have much higher performance than even the top-level gliders years ago.
+Pushing for the last little bit will not see you improve a lot you will just get a wing that is more unwieldy to manage and this carries the danger of being scary or even dangerous.

 Similar Posts